XraySpectroscopy/XAS-Data-Interchange/specification/dictionary.md

-If an extension tag is not understood due its lack of defined semantics, the **recommended** behavior for software touching the data be to silently preserve the metadata.
+If an extension tag is not understood due its lack of defined semantics, the **recommended** behavior for software touching the data is to silently preserve the metadata.